sib-swiss/termal/roadmap.md

 Normal
 ------

+1. [x] Disable right (resp. bottom) scrollbar for alignments that are short (resp. narrow) enough to fit.
+Test on `./data/{tall,wide}.msa`

-1. [ ] Use `Option` for _all_ UI fields that cannot be initialized on construction, e.g. like
+1. [ ] Use `Option` for _all_ UI fields that cannot be initialized on construction, e.g. like `label_pane_width`.
+This applies e.g. to

 1. [.]
 Refactor long functions, especially `ui()` -> New module `render`.

 1. [x] Add an option to disable scrollbars, so that pre-scrollbar tests don't fail.

-1. [.]
-Try adding scrollbars.
+1. [x] Try adding scrollbars.
 These should reflect the position of the zoom box WRT the whole alignment.
 They should NOT be shown when in zoomed-out mode, as the zoom box already carries the same information.
    * [x] vertical scrollbar +- ok.